davidchadwick72/davidchadwick72/README.md

 my name is David,

-i am currently on a Bootcamp with Hyperion Dev learning Web design,
+i am currently on a Bootcamp with Hyperion Dev learning Web design.

 <!--